For the scones

 Preheat your oven to 375°F. Line a rimmed baking sheet with unbleached parchment paper and set it aside.

 First, make the scones.
 In a large bowl, place the flour, xanthan gum, nonfat dry milk, cornstarch, baking powder, baking soda, salt and granulated sugar, and whisk to combine well.
 Add the chopped and chilled butter, and toss to coat it in the dry ingredients.
 Flatten each chunk of butter between your thumb and forefinger.
 Whisk the egg, seeds from half a vanilla bean, Lyle’s Golden Syrup (or honey) and vanilla extract into the milk or cream.
 Create a well in the center of the dry ingredients and add the milk or cream mixture.
 Mix gently until the dough begins to come together.
-If necessary, press together into a dough with floured hands, handling the dough as little as possible.
+The dough will be somewhat sticky, unlike most other pastry dough.

 Turn out the dough onto a lightly floured piece of unbleached parchment paper and press into a disk.
-Place another piece of unbleached parchment paper on top of the dough, and roll out into a rectangle that is about 1 inch thick.
-Remove the top piece of parchment paper, sprinkle lightly with flour, and fold the dough over on itself like you would a business letter.
-Sprinkle the dough again lightly with flour, replace the parchment paper and roll out the dough once again into a rectangle about 1 inch thick.
-Once more, remove the top piece of parchment paper, sprinkle lightly with flour, and fold the dough over on itself like you would a business letter.
-Sprinkle the dough again lightly with flour, replace the parchment paper and roll out the dough, but this time into a 7-inch square that is about 3/4-inch thick.
+Srpinkle the top lightly with additional flour and roll out into a rectangle that is about 1-inch thick.
+Fold the dough over on itself like you would a business letter and then press into a square.
+Sprinkle the dough again lightly with flour, and roll out the dough once again into a rectangle about 1-inch thick.
+Repeat rolling and folding if you are willing (it really does make for flakier, smoother pastry).
+Finally, sprinkle the dough lightly with additional flour and roll it into a 7-inch square that is about 3/4-inch thick.
 The dough should have a smooth, even surface.
-Peel back the top piece of parchment paper, and with a sharp knife or bench scraper, cut the dough into 4 equal squares.
+Using a sharp knife or bench scraper, cut the dough into 4 equal squares.
 Cut each square into 4 equal triangles by cutting an “X” through the center of the square.
 Place the wedges about 2 inches apart from one another on the prepared baking sheet, and chill in the freezer until firm (about 10 minutes).